ZakirG/open-daw/README.md

 ##### Feature goals for version 0.2:
 - A midi-compatible piano roll
 - Allow for user-uploaded audio tracks with preview waveforms
-- More precise audio scheduling to avoid timing issues during paints
 - VST-like track effects with the Web Audio API and <a href="http://sox.sourceforge.net/Docs/FAQ" target="_blank">SoX</a>
 - An undo button, a redo button, an undo history with human-readable action descriptions
 - Keyboard shortcuts